alexandra-simeonova/drafts/getting-started.md

 ## Basic Configuration

 1. Open the `basicConfiguration.js` file in your luigi-config folder.
 This file will enable you to configure your Luigi Core app.
+There are aleady some sample features included in the file.

-2. You will notice the file already contains some Luigi test features by default.
-Open your application.
+2. Open your application.
 The sample settings will be rendered on your page.
 You are ready to start with Luigi.

 ## Next steps